marcoredz/degiro_api/README.md

 - searchProducts
 - cashMovements

+## TO DO
+- [ ] Filter open & closed positions by parameter in 'portfolioPositions' method

 ## Contributing

 Since this package is maintained by one person, help is appreciated so feel free to open issues & pull requests on GitHub repository.